Magic, Ritual, and Witchcraft

 Magic, Ritual, and Witchcraft is a peer-reviewed academic journal that focuses on magic scholarship.
 It is published triannually (spring, summer, winter) by the University of Pennsylvania Press.
 The founding editors were Michael Bailey (Iowa State University) and Brian Copenhaver (UCLA).
 As of 2015, the editors-in-chief are Claire Fanger (Rice University) and Michael Ostling (Arizona State University).
 The journal is available online through Project MUSE.

-The publication is affiliated with Societas Magica, an organization of scholars interested in magic.
+The publication is affiliated with Societas Magicas, an organization of scholars interested in magic.